info201a-au2022/project-group-8-section-af/docs/p01-proposal.md

 **Date:** Autumn 2022

+**Abstract:** Our main question is centered around the link between Environmental, Social and Governance (ESG) criteria and how company operations function on the basis of poor or better ratings.
+To address the question, we will asess three datafiles one regarding the sustainability scores of companies across diverse industry sectors and locations worldwide, another about

+and finally one on countries and their abidanace to environmental governance polcies.

-**Abstract:** Our main question is ....To address the question, we will ....We are concerned with ..., because ....and plan to..
+We are concerned with ..., because .....

 **Keywords:** environment, sustainability, social responsibility, corporations, governance